CADWRDeltaModeling/dsm2/README.md

 approximations from truncated series, representing a function as an infinite sum of terms calculated from the values of its derivatives at a single point.
-When the discretized equations are written for all computational cells at the current time and the next time lines, it forms a system of equations which are solved simultaneously using an implicit algorithm
+When the discretized equations are written for all computational cells at the current time and the next time lines, it forms a system of equations which are solved simultaneously using an implicit algorithm.

 ## QUAL
-The DSM2 water quality numerical solution (QUAL) is based on a model in which advection dispersion equation is solved numerically using a coordinate system where computational nodes move with the flow
+The DSM2 water quality numerical solution (QUAL) is based on a model in which advection dispersion equation is solved numerically using a coordinate system where computational nodes move with the flow.
+The Qual module uses a Lagrangian approach, which is originally based on Branched Lagrangian Transport Model (BLTM).

+## GTM
+The DSM2 GTM (Generalized Transport Model) component solves the advection-dispersion equation for multiple constituents using a semi-implicit finite volume scheme, unlike the QUAL module which uses the Lagrangian approach.

+## HYDRO-GTM
+The DSM2 HYDRO-GTM couples HYDRO and GTM, and it solves the hydrodynamic and water quality equations at the same time.
+This coupling allows operating rules with water quality constraints.

+## Support
+If you find any issues, please report them on the GitHub Issues page.